ant-design/ant-design/docs/blog/contributor-development-maintenance-guide.en-US.md

 ![005](https://user-images.githubusercontent.com/10286961/224358371-09f08f79-8c95-4126-b382-59311bb702d6.png)

-It is important to note that after adding console warnings, we need to add a test case to the test case to test whether the warnings will be displayed if the expired properties are used, so as to ensure that the warnings can be displayed normally.
+It is important that after adding console warnings, we need to add a test case to test whether the warnings will be displayed when the deprecated properties are used.

 ![006](https://user-images.githubusercontent.com/10286961/224358407-3d89d2f5-b4aa-48b4-aab8-1331a0f620fa.png)